A dedicated spirit still is present and on the job.

 In this case, I think that it is most likely a past employee, like a stage manager, or a past owner of the theatre.

 When animals die, they sometimes hang around, not knowing that they are dead.

 The tell-tale sign of footsteps of an unseen presence have been heard in the area behind the main stage.

 An apparition has been noticed hovering around in this same area.

-Rev. Sinthyia, the founder of Miami Paranormal told me that someone's puppy child, an entity of a toy poodle, cavorts around the building.
+Rev. Sinthyia, the founder of Miami Paranormal told me that someone’s puppy child, the entity of a toy poodle, cavorts around the building.